stgeorgeshurstville/bulletin/index.md

 ## Knowing God

-#### "[In the name of Christ, the psalmist prays:] Vindicate me, O God, and defend my cause against an ungodly people; from deceitful and unjust men deliver me, for you are the God in whom I take refuge.”
+#### "Lift up your heads, O gates! and be lifted up, O ancient doors! that the king of glory may come in.
+Who is the King of glory?
+The Lord of hosts, he is the King of glory!”
-##### Psalm 43:1-2
+##### Psalm 24: 9-10

 ---
 - We are gathering in person!
 For people who can’t gather in person, you can watch online [here](https://stgeorgeshurstville.org.au/sunday-english-online)